charlesaroma/End-Concepts/context.md

 - The page is fully functional with form submission simulation and user feedback.
 - Contact information includes Kenyan phone numbers and email addresses for CRA Group.
 - Office locations are displayed in a clean card layout with contact details.

+## Company Rebranding and Contact Update (2024-12-19)
+- All company references updated to END CONCEPTS throughout the codebase.
+- About Us description updated to:
+  "At END CONCEPTS, we are passionate about transforming businesses through smart, secure, and innovative technology solutions.
+With a strong foundation in IT services, data analytics, and digital transformation, we empower organizations of all sizes to thrive in an ever-evolving tech landscape.
+  Our team of certified professionals brings deep expertise in cloud migration, cybersecurity, Microsoft 365 solutions, and managed IT support.
+Whether you're a growing business looking to scale with robust network infrastructure or a research team seeking meaningful data insights, we’re here to guide and support you every step of the way.
+  We go beyond problem-solving — we future-proof your business.
+From seamless software development to tailored training programs, we help you harness technology as a strategic asset.
+Our data analysts and IT consultants not only deliver solutions but also ensure you and your team understand how to use them effectively.
+  With a customer-first mindset, we’re committed to reliability, integrity, and measurable impact.
+Partner with us for services you can trust  and a team that’s always ready to help your business succeed."
+- All contact phone numbers updated to: +256 785939224, +256 702190179, +256 705153856
+- All contact emails updated to: ofoemma@gmail.com, endconcepts@gmail.com
+- All addresses updated to Kampala, Uganda where relevant.
+- Footer and Contact page reflect new company info and About Us.
+- Expertise and quick links in the footer updated to match END CONCEPTS profile.
+- Initiated a check for the availability of the domain endconcepts.com.